Are you dreaming of the perfect 2 weeks in Italy itinerary? If so, this article is for you!

-This gives you time to explore Rome, but still gives you plenty of opportunity for the other areas of Itlay that you will be visiting.
+This gives you time to explore Rome, but still gives you plenty of opportunity for the other areas of Italy that you will be visiting.

-Day 7-9: Florence and Tuscany
+Days 7-9: Florence and Tuscany

 For the best option, take the high-speed train from Roma Termini station to Firenze S M Novella in Florence.
 This will take 1 hour and 30 minutes.
 If you choose to drive, it will take you around 3 hours.

 If gardens are your thing, plan a visit to Boboli Gardens!